coreymcmahon/WPBigcommerce/README.md

 ## Todos
+* Get images for products
 * "Insert products" - provide IDs to the shortcode, shortcode displays them
 * Different templates for products
 * "Only show visible products" option
-* Launch with support for first 300 products ONLY
+* Launch with support for first 250 products ONLY

 ### Someday-maybe list